 Marine Terrace Heritage Trail

 The Marine Terrace Heritage Trail is just under 2 km and suitable for all abilities.
-It starts at Dome Café on the foreshore and then takes you along Marine Terrace, past some fine examples of Victorian, Federation and Art Deco architecture, dating back to the mid 1800s
+It starts at Dome Café on the Foreshore and then takes you along Marine Terrace, past some fine examples of Victorian, Federation and Art Deco architecture.

 About the Trail